Franco-Nevada (NYSE:FNV) Sees Unusually-High Trading Volume

-Several analysts have weighed in on the stock.
-JPMorgan Chase & Co. cut shares of Franco-Nevada from a “neutral” rating to an “underweight” rating in a research note on Tuesday, July 13th.
-TD Securities boosted their target price on shares of Franco-Nevada from $165.00 to $170.00 and gave the company a “buy” rating in a research report on Tuesday, April 20th.
-Barclays cut shares of Franco-Nevada from an “equal weight” rating to an “underweight” rating and set a $107.00 target price for the company. in a research report on Thursday, July 8th.
-National Bank Financial boosted their target price on shares of Franco-Nevada from C$200.00 to C$205.00 and gave the company a “sector perform” rating in a research report on Friday, July 16th.
-Finally, Canaccord Genuity cut shares of Franco-Nevada from a “buy” rating to a “hold” rating and set a $200.00 target price for the company. in a research report on Friday, July 16th.
-Three investment analysts have rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $178.67.
+A number of equities analysts have weighed in on FNV shares.
+Industrial Alliance Securities reaffirmed a “buy” rating and set a C$250.00 price target on shares of Franco-Nevada in a research note on Friday, June 11th.
+Raymond James increased their price target on shares of Franco-Nevada from $166.00 to $172.00 and gave the stock an “outperform” rating in a research note on Wednesday, June 9th.
+Canaccord Genuity downgraded shares of Franco-Nevada from a “buy” rating to a “hold” rating and set a $200.00 price target on the stock. in a research note on Friday, July 16th.
+JPMorgan Chase & Co. downgraded shares of Franco-Nevada from a “neutral” rating to an “underweight” rating in a research note on Tuesday, July 13th.
+Finally, Barclays downgraded shares of Franco-Nevada from an “equal weight” rating to an “underweight” rating and set a $107.00 price target on the stock. in a research note on Thursday, July 8th.
+Three research analysts have rated the stock with a sell rating, four have given a hold rating and five have given a buy rating to the company.
+The stock has a consensus rating of “Hold” and a consensus price target of $178.67.

+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Thursday, September 16th will be issued a dividend of $0.30 per share.
+This represents a $1.20 annualized dividend and a yield of 0.84%.
+The ex-dividend date of this dividend is Wednesday, September 15th.
+Franco-Nevada’s dividend payout ratio is currently 19.19%.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in FNV.
-Atlas Private Wealth Advisors acquired a new position in Franco-Nevada during the first quarter worth $25,000.
-JTC Employer Solutions Trusteee Ltd bought a new stake in shares of Franco-Nevada in the 2nd quarter worth $25,000.
-Truvestments Capital LLC grew its stake in shares of Franco-Nevada by 100.0% in the 1st quarter.
-Truvestments Capital LLC now owns 200 shares of the basic materials company’s stock worth $26,000 after acquiring an additional 100 shares in the last quarter.
-Eagle Bay Advisors LLC bought a new stake in shares of Franco-Nevada in the 2nd quarter worth $28,000.
-Finally, Huntington National Bank grew its stake in shares of Franco-Nevada by 109.9% in the 2nd quarter.
-Huntington National Bank now owns 191 shares of the basic materials company’s stock worth $28,000 after acquiring an additional 100 shares in the last quarter.
-Hedge funds and other institutional investors own 65.19% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+Invesco Ltd. grew its holdings in Franco-Nevada by 22.2% during the 2nd quarter.
+Invesco Ltd. now owns 257,968 shares of the basic materials company’s stock worth $37,422,000 after acquiring an additional 46,919 shares in the last quarter.
+Millennium Management LLC acquired a new position in Franco-Nevada during the 2nd quarter worth $1,873,000.
+Manatuck Hill Partners LLC grew its holdings in Franco-Nevada by 221.1% during the 2nd quarter.
+Manatuck Hill Partners LLC now owns 18,300 shares of the basic materials company’s stock worth $2,655,000 after acquiring an additional 12,600 shares in the last quarter.
+1832 Asset Management L.P. grew its holdings in Franco-Nevada by 6.5% during the 2nd quarter.
+1832 Asset Management L.P. now owns 1,059,021 shares of the basic materials company’s stock worth $153,216,000 after acquiring an additional 64,239 shares in the last quarter.
+Finally, Bank of America Corp DE grew its holdings in Franco-Nevada by 109.9% during the 2nd quarter.
+Bank of America Corp DE now owns 1,297,737 shares of the basic materials company’s stock worth $188,263,000 after acquiring an additional 679,579 shares in the last quarter.
+65.19% of the stock is owned by institutional investors.

 About Franco-Nevada (NYSE:FNV)